i-abdullahirshad/gamepadscheck/src/content/articles/controller-drift-fix.md

 #### **5 Raise the deadzone**

 This hides the problem rather than solving it, and the trade off is worth understanding.
-A larger deadzone stops unwanted input, but it also means small deliberate movements are ignored, which costs you precision.
+Adjusting your [inner vs outer deadzone](/inner-vs-outer-deadzone/) is the primary software workaround.
+A larger inner deadzone stops unwanted input, but it also means small deliberate movements are ignored, which costs you precision.

 Set it to roughly 1.5 times your measured peak drift.
 If your worst resting value was 0.04, try 0.06.
 Where the game allows separate settings, keep the aiming stick lower than the movement stick, since micro adjustments matter more there.